New Zealand AM class electric multiple unit: Further orders

 AT looked into the possibility of battery electric multiple units (BEMU) to operate services between Papakura and Pukekohe as an interim measure prior to electrifying the North Island Main Trunk between the two stations.
 It was thought that up to 13 2-Car BEMUs would be required (allowing for either 6x 3-Car BEMU per hour or 3x 6-Car BEMU with one spare).
 In November 2017, it was announced that the proposed 13-unit BEMU order had been cancelled in preference for 15 further AM class units.
 The rationale for this became clear in late April 2018 when electrification between Papakura and Pukekohe was announced as part of the $28 billion Auckland Transport Alignment Project.
 The 15 units were under construction mid 2019 with the first unit (AM810) shipped from the factory in Spain in early September.
 The first of the three-carriage trains arrived in Auckland in October and should enter service in December after commissioning.
 The last of the additional fleet of 15 arrived in Auckland during July 2020.

 In January 2022, a third batch of trains was ordered from CAF, with 23 units to be included in this batch.
 The first 3 units arrived in 2024, with AM1005 being the first to enter service in February 2025.
-So far an estimated 12 out of the 23 trains in the third batch have arrived and entered service, with AM1127 being the most recent.
+As of 19 December 2025, AM1210 is in service which leaves all but three of the Batch 3 AM class EMUs remaining to enter service.
+At this time (22 December 2025) there are 20 out of 23 Batch 3 AMs in service following AM1210 coming into revenue service earlier in the month.

 In February 2025, AM836 was taken out of service and converted into a test train for the City Rail Link.
 This included modifications to the train's width and the installation of cameras and sensors.
 On 12 February 2025, it became the first AM-class train to travel through the City Rail Link tunnel.
 It is expected to rejoin the fleet after 9 months of testing in the City Rail Link.